 As of January 2023, Optimizely allows partners and the implementation community to build ERP connectors to increase the number of ERP connectors and enhancements available to customers.
 Optimizely continues to offer existing ERP connectors in their current state, and partners have access to the connector code for future enhancements.

-This document series outlines the integration elements included in the Optimizely B2B Commerce (ISC) connector for Acumatica ERP.
+This article outlines the integration elements included in the Optimizely Configured Commerce connector for Acumatica ERP.
 It identifies and defines the default integration points, along with the necessary details, including the field mapping and high-level technical processes.
-While these integration points and jobs cover a majority of the integration requirements with Acumatica, there may be customer-specific requirements that you need to incorporate into a customer's B2B implementation.
+While these integration points and jobs cover a majority of the integration requirements with Acumatica, there may be customer-specific requirements that you need to incorporate into a customer's Configured Commerce implementation.

-Optimizely's Acumatica connector uses standard integration mechanisms between Acumatica and B2B via the Generic Inquiry and standard Web Service Endpoints.
-This document focuses on Optimizely customers implementing a version of B2B and integrating it with Acumatica, with implementation assistance from Optimizely partners.
+Optimizely's Acumatica connector uses standard integration mechanisms between Acumatica and Configured Commerce via the Generic Inquiry and standard Web Service Endpoints.
+This document focuses on Optimizely customers implementing a version of Configured Commerce and integrating it with Acumatica, with implementation assistance from Optimizely partners.

 Optimizely based this integration on the following: